VanderbiltPopHealthSci/tonsillectomy_MA/analysis_plan.md

 \\[\theta_{ki} = g(\beta_0 + \beta_1 I(x^{(full)}_{ki}))\\]

 where $I$ is the indicator function that evaluates to one if $x^{(full)}_{ki}$ is true (indicating full tonsillectomy) and zero otherwise, and $g$ is an appropriate transformation, depending on the type of outcome (*e.g.* inverse-logit if we are modeling binomial counts of harms).
 As with KQ4, indication should also be included as a covariate.
+As with KQ 3, outcomes of interest include time to return to normal diet, use of post-operative medications, and bleeding outcomes (primary, secondary, readmission due to bleeding, re-operation due to bleeding).

 An efficient approach to addressing this question may be to use a common model for KQ 3 and 4, with partial vs total removal simply included as a covariate in the KQ 3 model.
 Potentially, this would allow for comparisons of surgical technique within the partial/total subpopulation, using explicit interaction effects in the model.